kushalsamant/coherence/projects.md

 - kNOw Smoking - A short film about the experiences of the nicotine addicts.
 - The Swedavia Bromma Stockholm Airport Challenge (International).
 - Residence, Kudal.
 Client: Jayaram Londhe.
-- <a href="https://kushalsamant.github.io/projects/bridging_emotions.html" rel="noopener noreferrer" target="_blank">Final Architectural Thesis (Bridging Emotions)</a>.
+- <a href="https://kushalsamant.github.io/projects/bridging_emotions.html">Final Architectural Thesis (Bridging Emotions)</a>.
 Explored the utility value of space around the Sea Link Bridge, Mumbai and proposed architectural design to treat citywide clinical depression.
 - Shortlisted for University of Westminster Design Trophy at International Rank No. 4.
 - Shortlisted for Landscape Design Trophy for 2 consecutive years.
 - Shortlisted for Annual NASA Design Competition for 5 consecutive years / <a href="https://kushalsamant.github.io/projects/perspicacity.html" rel="noopener noreferrer" target="_blank">Perspicacity</a>.